-In the last row of Figure 1, the government sets out options for operability.
-It notes that under the current arrangements, National Grid ESO procures ancillary services, mainly from fossil fuelled generators, to ensure they are available when needed.
+In the last row of Figure 1, the government set out options for operability.
+It noted that under the current arrangements, National Grid ESO procures ancillary services, mainly from fossil fuelled generators, to ensure they are available when needed.
 As a large proportion of this will be replaced with low carbon generation, in meeting the 2035 decarbonisation target, the government sets out options to promote investment in low carbon ancillary services:

 - Continuing with the status quo.